alertlogic/al-agent-container/kubernetes/README.md

 2. Click "Details."
 3. Copy your unique registration key.

+**Please Note:** Unique registration keys aren't required for Cloud Defender/SIEMless deployments on AWS and Azure.
+Please delete the relevant block as required.

 ## Deploy the Agent Container
 **To deploy the Agent Container to your cluster:**
 1. Edit the al-agent-container.yaml file to replace "your_registration_key_here" with the unique registration key for your Alert Logic Account